Browsed by

 If Jesus had wanted to identify himself as the Yahweh of Exodus 3:14, he would have used the term “The One Who Is” to identify himself.
 Jesus had previously said: “If I testify on my own behalf, what I say is not to be accepted as real proof” (John 5:31 GNB).
 Yet, Trinitarians would have us believe that Jesus is testifying on his own behalf in John 8:58!
 Also, just moments before Jesus’ statement at John 8:58, Jesus said: “If I glorify myself, my glory means nothing.
 My Father, whom you claim as your God, is the one who glorifies me” (John 8:54 NIV).
 But that is exactly what Trinitarians, in contradiction to this, claim that Jesus is doing at John 8:58, by saying that he’s Almighty God.
 This is idea is also contradicted by Philippians 2:5-9, where we are are told that Jesus made himself nothing when he left heaven and came to earth.
 Trinitarians claim that Jesus’ Jewish opposers correctly understood that Jesus was claiming to be Almighty God Yahweh in John 8:58, so that is why “they picked up stones to stone him” (John 8:59 NIV).
 Such an idea is flatly contradicted by Jesus’ own words in the same conversation at John 8:43-47, as he makes clear that these opposers “do not. understand what I am saying” (NAB).
 At Matthew 16:20, Jesus “ordered his disciples not to tell anyone that he was the Messiah” (NIV).
 In contradiction to Jesus’ order, Trinitarians would have us believe that Jesus is going around telling everyone, including his enemies, that he is the Almighty God Yahweh at John 8:58.
 As we can see from the abundant scriptural evidence, John 8:58 does nothing to support any Trinitarian ideas.

 John 9:16“Some of the Pharisees said, ‘This man is not from God, for he does not keep the Sabbath” (NIV) – His enemies claimed that Jesus wasn’t “from God”, but did not say that claimed to be God, or that he wasn’t God.
-The issue was not whether Jesus was God, or not, but whether he was “from God.”
+The issue was not whether Jesus was God, but whether he was “from God.”

 John 9:22“The Jewish leaders . . . had already decided that anyone who acknowledged that Jesus was the Messiah would be put out of the synagogue” (NIV).
 Anyone saying that Jesus was the Messiah would be expelled -Notice that the issue was whether he was the Messiah, not whether Jesus was God.

 John 9:38 – “Then the man said, ‘Lord, I believe,’ and he worshipped him” (NIV).
-The way the the Greek word “proskyneo” is translated (“worship”) makes it look like Jesus may be God, especially since Jesus did not correct the man.
+The way the the Greek word “proskyneo” is translated in many English translations (“worship”) makes it look like Jesus may be God, especially since Jesus did not correct the man.
 However, “proskyneo” is often accurately translated another way, as in Matthew 8:2: “a man with leprosy came, and knelt before him” (NIV).
 John 9:38 is more accurately translated as, “The man bowed in front of Jesus and said, ‘I believe, Lord'” (GWT), and, “‘Lord, I believe,’ he said, and fell down on his knees before him” (REB).

 John 10:2,9 – “The one who enters by the gate is the shepherd of the sheep . . .
 I am the gate for the sheep . . .
 I am the gate; whoever enters through me will be saved” (NIV).
 I’m the gate, or the door, Jesus says – These are metaphors for entryways to God, but they clearly show that Jesus is not Almighty God.